dustinpfister/blog_posts/_posts/threejs-shape.md

 There may be a great deal more to cover when it comes to the THREE.ExtrudeGeometry constructor, but maybe that is all something that I should save for another post.

-## 3 - Heat shape example and the bezierCurveTo method of the Shape Class
+## 3 - Heart shape example and the bezierCurveTo method of the Shape Class

 The official example of the Shape class makes use of the bezier curve to method as a way to go about making a heart shape.
 It would seem that the Sharp class has a number of methods to work with when it comes to creating the lines that will be used to create the shape.
 There is making use of them, or just working out the math when it comes to just sticking to the move to and line to methods.